Advertising and Marketing Materials

 - Organizations may not use any part of their “Final Results” for marketing purposes (with the exception of purchaser communications such as responses to RFPs as further elaborated in these Guidelines under the section entitled “Final Status Report(s))

-- This includes references to overall score, including any reference to a “perfect score,” “near-perfect score,” or any numeric representation of Accreditation scores (e.g. 97.5%).
+- Organizations may share their final status reports and Accreditation status in RFPs, but may not make a reference to their overall score, including any reference to a “perfect score,” “near-perfect score,” or any numeric representation of Accreditation scores (e.g. 97.5%).

 - Organizations may not list their final HEDIS® score from the Final Assessment Report.
 However, they may list individual HEDIS rates.